How to tenderize skirt steak?

 How Long to Marinate Skirt Steak

-The length of marination depends on the strength of the marinade and the desired flavor intensity.
-For skirt steak:
+The length of marination for tenderizing skirt steak depends on the strength of the marinade and the desired flavor intensity.
+For effective skirt steak tenderizing:

 • Minimum Time: 30 minutes.
 This allows basic flavors to penetrate and slightly tenderize the meat.